juanjo255/bac_ass_pipe/README.md

 # penumoPipe
-A pipeline to de novo assembly, annotate and serotype pneumococcal Illumina sequencing data
+A pipeline for de novo assembly, annotate and serotype pneumococcal Illumina WGS